A Doubly-Enhanced EM Algorithm for Model-Based Tensor Clustering

 where $C_1,\ldots, C_M, C_b, \Delta_0>0$ and $0<c_\pi<1$ are constants that do not change as $p_m$ increases, but $s>0$ can vary with $p_m$.
-For any two numbers $a$ and $b$, we write $a\lor b=\max\{a,b\}$ and $a\land b=\min\{a,b\}$.
 This parameter space is sufficiently flexible to include a wide range of models.
 The assumptions in $\bolTheta$ are intuitive and very mild.
-First, we require the eigenvalues of $\bolSigma_m$ to be bounded from below and above: $C_m^{-1}\le\lambda_{\min}(\bolSigma_m) \le\lambda_{\max}(\bolSigma_m)\le C_m$, where $\lambda_{\max}$ and $\lambda_{\min}$ denote the largest and the smallest eigenvalues of a matrix, respectively.
+First, we require the eigenvalues of $\bolSigma_m$ to be bounded from below and above: $C_m^{-1}\le\lambda_{\min}(\bolSigma_m) \le\lambda_{\max}(\bolSigma_m)\le C_m$.
 This eigenvalue assumption on the covariances is also common in high dimensions \citep{CL2011,CATCH}.
-We also require that $\pi_k$ is bounded away from $0$ and $1$, so that each cluster has a decent size.
+We also require that $\pi_k$ is bounded away from $0$ and $1$, so that each cluster has a decent sample size.
 The coefficient $\mbB$ is assumed to be sparse so that we can perform variable selection.
 Finally, the assumption that $\Delta>\Delta_0$ implies that the two clusters are well separated from each other.
 If two clusters are indistinguishable even on the population level, of course it will be impossible to separate them with any clustering rule.
 In our theory, we need $\Delta_0$ to be sufficiently large so that we only consider models with a reasonably large separation.
 See more detailed discussion of the cluster separation $\Delta$ following Theorem~\ref{thm.B}.

 We need some more technical definitions before we present the conditions needed for theoretical results.
 We set \beq \Gamma(s)=\{\mbu\in\mathbb{R}^p: 2\Vert\mbu_{S^C}\Vert_1\le 4\Vert\mbu_{S}\Vert_1+3\sqrt{s}\Vert\mbu\Vert_2, \mbox{ for some $S\subset \{1,\ldots,p\}$, $|S|=s$}\}, \eeq where $\mbu_{S}\in\mbbR^s$ and $\mbu_{S^C}\in\mbbR^{p-s}$ are sub-vectors extracted from $\mbu$ based on the index set $S$ and its complement set.
 The set $\Gamma(s)$ contains approximately sparse vectors with at most $s$ elements well separated from 0.
 For a vector $\mba\in\mathbb{R}^{p}$ and a matrix $\mbA\in\mathbb{R}^{p\times p}$, we denote \beq \Vert\mba\Vert_{2,s}=\sup_{\Vert\mbx\Vert_2=1,\mbx\in \Gamma(s)}|\mba\T\mbx|, \quad \Vert\mbA\Vert_{2,s}=\sup_{\Vert\mbx\Vert_2=1,\mbx\in \Gamma(s)}\Vert\mbA\mbx\Vert_2. \eeq